JooostS/Weather-app/README.md

 # 🌦️ Weather App
-A sleek, responsive weather application that provides real-time weather updates, 7-day forecasts, and hourly predictions using the https://open-meteo.com/.
+A sleek, responsive weather application that provides real-time weather updates, 7-day forecasts, and hourly predictions using the https://open-meteo.com/ API.
 Users can search by city or use their current location to get detailed weather insights.

 # 🚀 Features